 Anyone Can Become A Buddhist

-All you have to do is take refuge in the Triple Gem and observe a ceremony in which you take a vow upholding the Five Precepts namely; to not kill, not steal, not commit sexual misconduct, refrain from false speech and not take intoxication that would lessen your awareness.
+All that is required of you is to seek refuge in the Three Jewels and participate in a ceremony in which you take a vow to uphold the Five Precepts, which are as follows: to not kill, not steal, not commit sexual misconduct, refrain from false speech, and not take intoxication that would cause your awareness to decrease.